 - Specialty Pharmacy

 - Advanced Infectious Disease with Focus in HIV

 As a Pharmacy Resident, you are a full-time employee of the department and will be expected to uphold all district-wide policies and procedures.

 Florida Pharmacy Intern License: Residents must have a Florida Intern pharmacy license in order to be able to start the residency program.

 Florida Pharmacist License: PGY1 Residents must possess a Pharm.D degree from an ACPE-accredited college of pharmacy and be eligible for licensure in the state of Florida.
 As per policy, residents are encouraged to complete examination for Florida licensure as pharmacist by August 1st following the start of the program.
-Pharmacy residents must be licensed as Florida Registered Pharmacist by September 30th.
+Pharmacy residents must be licensed as Florida Registered Pharmacist by 90 days from the start of the residency program.
 Failure to achieve licensure as a Florida Licensed Pharmacist, will result in dismissal from the program.

 Residents are required to staff every third weekend (Saturday and Sunday; 8 hour shifts), as well as one 4-hour evening shift per week.
 Residents are required to staff two major holidays and one minor.
 Staffing opportunities are available in the central pharmacy, on the medical/surgical units, cardiac units, stroke unit, and Emergency Department.

 - Completion and presentation of a residency research project at a clinical meeting

 - Completion and presentation of a residency research project at a residency conference